The Pulse of K-Entertainment

 How big are Japan’s current anti-war protests?

-Japan's current anti-war protests are the country's largest in decades, according to BBC News.
-The Guardian and The Korea Times both reported around 50,000 people at the 3 May Tokyo rally, while Mainichi said the 8 April Diet protest drew about 30,000 people and was mirrored by coordinated actions at 137 other locations nationwide.
+Japan’s current anti-war protests are the country’s largest in decades, according to BBC News.
+The Guardian reported that organizers counted about 50,000 people at the 3 May Tokyo rally, while Mainichi said the 8 April Diet protest drew about 30,000 people and was mirrored by coordinated actions at 137 other locations nationwide.

 Share This Article